SHAO-SKA/user-guide/docs/faq/abbr.rst

 Abbreviation
 ==============

-ChinaSRC-P
+cnSRC
 ******************

-ChinaSRC-P is the abbreviation of China SKA Regional Centre Prototype,
+cnSRC is the abbreviation of China SKA Regional Centre Prototype,
 it is the first prototype machine specially developed for the SKA regional center in the world.

 SKA